microsoft/FluidExamples/teams-fluid-hello-world/README.md

 });
 ```

-Here we are creating a container and then appending the container ID to the `contentUrl` and `websiteUrl` so when the content page loads, we can easily find the container from the query parameter and retreive the container we just created.
+Here we are creating a container and then appending the container ID to the `contentUrl` and `websiteUrl` so when the content page loads, we can easily find the container from the query parameter and retrieve the container we just created.

 You will notice that we are setting the `suggestedDisplayName` to `entityId.current`.
 This will allow the user to name the Tab in the cofig page.